 If you are new to Aldi, here are a few things that you need to know before you go:

 - Be sure to take a quarter.
 In order to get a shopping cart, Aldi requires a 25 cent deposit.
 This eliminates the need for the store to pay workers to gather carts and also helps to ensure that the carts aren't stolen or damaged.

 - Along with the quarter, take some reusable bags.
 Aldi does not provide bags, this is another way they cut costs and provide cheaper groceries.
 Don't worry, if you do forget your bags they sell them at the register for 10 cents each 🙂

 - On the topic of bags - be prepared to fill them yourself.
 The cashier will not be bagging your groceries for you, but they do provide a bagging area.

 - Expect little to no brand selection.
 The majority of the foods you will find in an Aldi store are in house generic.
 As I mentioned above the quality is almost always great, but if generic bothers you Aldi may not be your best bet.

 - Produce and fresh meat quality can vary significantly from store to store.
-I have 2 Aldi stores within about 8 miles of my house.
+I have 2 Aldi stores within about 8 miles from my house.
 1 has amazing produce and meat, the other seems to get the short end of the stick.
-If you try one, and it’s less then ideal, consider trying another store in your area (if that’s an option)
+If you try one, and it's less then ideal, consider trying another store in your area (if that's an option).

-Here are my top 10 keto friendly foods to get at Aldi:
+Here are my top 20 keto-friendly foods to get at Aldi:

 So there you have it!
 I hope that I convinced you to give Aldi a try!
 Obviously the price and selection will vary from region to region, but I think that anyone can save money at Aldi.
 If you go, let me know what you think and if you find any other good deals!